Ognjen-Curcic/ui-testing-framework-project/ui-automation-framework/README.md

 ## What is testing framework

-Testing Framework is a layer of abstraction that wraps in convenient user friendly way various libraries - dependencies to provide convenient way of implementing and maintaining test cases.
+Testing Framework is a layer of abstraction that wraps in convenient user-friendly way various libraries - dependencies to provide convenient way of implementing and maintaining test cases.

 Web UI Testing framework needs to have: